 Assets and sources of wealth: This risk factor is of greater importance with private banking, investments, and loans.
 If a client appears to hold assets beyond what would be expected based on career/employment history without a reasonable or verifiable explanation, or the client reports unusual sources of income and/or assets that cannot be independently confirmed, the client should be considered a higher money-laundering risk.

 Citizenship status and residence: A person with nonresident alien status is a higher potential risk than a citizen or permanent resident, as they have no permanent ties to the country and may only be allowed to remain there for a certain time period.
 Also, someone who opens an account at a financial institution location that is significantly distanced from their place of residence or employment without a valid reason may also be a higher risk.
-Individuals acting as “money mules” for illegal activity such as narcotics distribution or human trafficking often open accounts at many different institutions within a wide radius of where they live or work, in order to break up large illegal cash deposits into smaller, less noticeable transactions to avoid suspicion and cash transaction (CTR) reporting.
+Individuals acting as “money mules” for illegal activity such as narcotics distribution or human trafficking often open accounts at many different institutions within a wide radius of where they live or work, in order to break up large illegal cash deposits into smaller, less noticeable transactions to avoid suspicion and currency transaction reports (CTRs).

 Politically exposed persons (PEPs): A PEP is a foreign person with a current or former high-profile political role or public function.
 Some financial institutions may consider the spouses and adult children of these individuals to be PEPs as well.
 PEPs represent a higher risk for financial institutions because historically, they are more likely to become involved in money laundering, corruption, bribery, or terrorist financing.

-Unfortunately for Compliance professionals, there is no single official list of PEPs.
+Unfortunately for compliance professionals, there is no single official list of PEPs.
 A person who is considered a PEP in one country would not be so in their home country.
 Fortunately, many compliance software vendors compile and publish a global list of PEPs including their direct relatives and associates, which is typically available for automatic and ad hoc name screening much like OFAC and other sanctioned party lists.
 However, an individual’s status as a PEP does not automatically make them a sanctioned or prohibited party.
 For more on this subject, watch our webinar on Recent PEP Screening Guidance from Regulators.

 No apparent family relationship between account parties: A consumer account with joint account owners or authorized signers that have no apparent family relationship should be examined more closely for suspicious activity.
 Oftentimes this scenario can signify a human trafficking, elder abuse, or fraud situation is involved.
 It may also be a red flag for a funnel account.